Attorney Info

 USA

-Mr. Baron is a member of the American Bar Association, the appellate sections of the San Francisco and Santa Clara County bar associations, and the appellate section of DRI.
-He is a 1983 graduate of the University of Michigan Law School and a graduate, with distinction, of Stanford University.
+Mr. Baron is a 1983 graduate of the University of Michigan Law School and a 1980 graduate of Stanford University.

 Representative Matters

-- Zurich American Ins.
+• Zurich American Ins.
 Co. v.
 Watts Industries, Inc. (7th Cir.
 2005) 417 F.3d 682.
-Briefed appeal in which the Seventh Circuit affirmed an order concerning a petition to compel arbitration and remanded certain issues to the district court.
+Briefed Seventh Circuit appeal in which the Court of Appeals affirmed an order concerning a petition to compel arbitration and remanded certain issues to the district court.

-- GATX Capital Corp. v.
+• GATX Capital Corp. v.
 Certain Underwriters at Lloyd's, et al. Retained to serve as appellate counsel before and during trial of a complex action involving claims against aviation insurance policies.
-The case settled before trial.
+The case settled shortly before trial.

-- Rosen v.
+• Rosen v.
 State Farm General Ins.
 Co.
 (2003) 30 Cal.4th 1070.
-Submitted amicus curiae brief to the California Supreme Court, which held that courts cannot override express insurance policy wordings for reasons of public policy.
+Submitted an amicus curiae brief to the California Supreme Court, which reversed the Court of Appeal decision and held that courts cannot override express insurance policy wordings for reasons of public policy.

-- Alpha Therapeutic Corp. v.
+• Alpha Therapeutic Corp. v.
 The Home Insurance Company, et al. (2001).
-Retained after unfavorable appellate decision, submitted petition for review to the California Supreme Court, which accepted review of the coverage issues presented, including the question whether "all sums" allocation applies to the duty to indemnify.
+Retained after an unfavorable appellate decision affirmed an adverse ten million dollar judgment.
+Submitted a petition for review to the California Supreme Court, which accepted review of the insurance coverage issues presented, including the question whether "all sums" allocation applies to an insurer’s duty to indemnify.
 The case settled after review was granted.

-- Procter and Companies v.
+• Procter and Companies v.
 Lockheed Martin Corp.
 (Santa Clara County Superior Court).
-In various orders between 1997 and 2001, the trial court dismissed $600 million in indemnity claims and $60 million in defense-cost claims during pre-trial proceedings, on demurrer and on summary adjudication.
+In various orders between 1997 and 2001, the trial court dismissed $600 million in indemnity claims and $60 million in defense-cost claims on demurrer, summary adjudication, and a pre-trial Cottle proceeding.

 Admissions